czaloumi/ironman-2019/README.md

 # Exploratory Data Analysis

-My first question was, do athletes have significantly different event split times based on their gender?
+My initial question: do athletes have significantly different event split times based on their gender?
 Below are scatter plots for pro athletes on the left, and all amateurs on the right, by event type.

 <img src="images/image1.png" alt="raw" width=50% height=50%/><img src="images/image1_.png" alt="raw" width=50% height=50%/>
 <br>